 - 2 bay leaves

-- Using the sauté function on the instant pot, sauté the onion, garlic, bay leaves, jalapeno (optional), and spices in avocado oil until soft and translucent.
+- Using the sauté function on the Instant Pot, sauté the onion, garlic, bay leaves, jalapeno (optional), and spices in avocado oil until soft and translucent, about 5 minutes.

-- While the onion, garlic, bay leaves, jalapeno (optional), and spices are satueeing, rinse the beans in a mesh strainer well.
+- While the onion, garlic, bay leaves, jalapeno (optional), and spices are satueeing, rinse the beans in a mesh strainer.

-- Turn off the saute function, add in rinsed beans and water.
+- After 5 minutes, turn off the sauté function, add in rinsed beans and water.
 Mix in 1 tablespoon of vegetable bouillon paste until well incorporated.

-- Twist on the lid and press the “pressure cook” button.
-Set to 45 minutes cook time and be sure the lid is set to the “seal” position.
+- Add on the lid and press the "pressure cook" button.
+Set to 45 minutes cook time and be sure the lid is set to the "seal" position.

-- After 45 minutes, allow the instant pot to naturally release for 25 minutes.
-When the screen reads “L25,” the beans will be ready.
+- After 45 minutes, allow the Instant Pot to naturally release for 25 minutes.
+When the screen reads "L25," the beans will be ready.
+Drain the beans from any excess liquid and serve immediately.

-- you can use vegetable broth instead of bouillon paste.
+- You can use 5 ½ cups of vegetable broth instead of water and bouillon paste.